Policing tech’s biggest ethics panel collapses over proposed Taser drone

 Most of Axon’s ethics board has resigned over the company’s fast-tracked idea for a Taser-equipped drone, swiftly collapsing the most prominent advisory panel in the police technology industry.

-Following the school shooting in Uvalde, Texas, Axon announced last week plans to mount its Taser weapons on autonomous drones in order to stop school shootings.
-The idea sparked concerns about privacy, safety, and potential abuses, and blindsided the legal experts, technologists and former police officials who sit on the Arizona-based policing giant’s 12-member ethics panel.
+Following the school shooting in Uvalde, Texas, Axon announced last week plans to mount its Taser weapons on drones in order to help stop school shootings.
+The idea sparked concerns about privacy, safety, and potential abuses, and blindsided many of the legal experts, technologists, and former police officials who sit on the Arizona-based policing giant’s 12-member ethics panel.

-Nine members of the ethics board have since announced their resignations: founding member Barry Friedman, a law professor and director of the NYU Policing Project, along with Wael Abd-Almageed, Miles Brundage, Ryan Calo, Danielle Citron, Rebekah Delsol, Chris Harris, Jennifer Lynch, and Mecole McBride—announced their resignations on Sunday.
-(Three board members remain, including former Seattle police chief Carmen Best, former LAPD chief Charlie Beck, and Warren Stanley, former commissioner of the California Highway Patrol.)
+Nine members of the ethics board announced their resignations Sunday: founding member Barry Friedman, a law professor and director of the NYU Policing Project; Wael Abd-Almageed, Miles Brundage, Ryan Calo, Danielle Citron, Rebekah Delsol, Chris Harris, Jennifer Lynch, and Mecole McBride.
+(Four board members remain: former Seattle police chief Carmen Best, former LAPD chief Charlie Beck, Warren Stanley, former commissioner of the California Highway Patrol, and Giles Herdale, an associate fellow at the Royal United Services Institute, a London-based think tank.)

 “In light of feedback, we are pausing work on this project and refocusing to further engage with key constituencies to fully explore the best path forward,” Axon CEO Rick Smith said in a statement on Sunday.

-Yet Smith didn’t write-off the possibility of a Taser drone at some point in the future.
+Yet Smith didn’t write off the possibility of a Taser drone at some point in the future.
 “A remotely operated non-lethal TASER-enabled drone in schools is an idea, not a product, and it’s a long way off,” he said in the statement.
 “We have a lot of work and exploring to see if this technology is even viable and to understand if the public concerns can be adequately addressed before moving forward.”

-The idea of arming drones with Tasers was first proposed to the ethics board last year, and the board voted eight-to-four against the idea last month.
-But last week the company informed the board that it was pursuing the idea anyway, and expanding it beyond its additional scope, just two days before the company announced it publicly.
+The idea of arming drones with Tasers was first proposed to the ethics board last year, as part of a trial for SWAT teams, and the board voted 8-to-4 against it last month.
+But last week, the company informed the board that it was pursuing the idea anyway, and expanding it beyond its additional scope, just two days before the company announced it publicly.

 “Reasonable minds can differ on the merits of police-controlled Taser-equipped drones—our own board disagreed internally, but we unanimously are concerned with the process Axon has employed regarding this idea of drones in school classrooms,” the board wrote in a statement released hours after Axon’s announcement on Thursday.
-“Axon’s announcement came before even began to find workable solutions to address many of the Board’s already-stated concerns about the far more limited pilot we considered, and before any opportunity to consider the impact this technology will have on communities.”
+“Axon’s announcement came before they even began to find workable solutions to address many of the board’s already-stated concerns about the far more limited pilot we considered, and before any opportunity to consider the impact this technology will have on communities.”

 Apart from concerns about exacerbating racial injustice and expanding surveillance, the idea also sparked confusion as to how exactly such a system would work.
 Some reports said the drones would be operated by humans, but Axon told Fast Company that in some cases, the system could operate autonomously.
 In a graphic novel Smith published in 2019 (which is cited in the company’s promotional materials), he described a Taser drone that attacks an assailant on its own.